 39. A Pre-Production conference is mandatory.
 It must take place no later than the end of the second week of the month prior to the month in which the event or show is scheduled.
 Among numerous other considerations, PAT management needs to determine the exact nature of the show or event's needs in order to schedule sufficient resources for a successful performance.
 Failure or inability to schedule and attend said conference may subject the event or show to cancellation.
 And, per Executive Council meeting on 04/01/19, failure to attend a scheduled pre-production meeting will result in the event or performance being removed from the PAT schedule.

-40. Changes to house rigging, lighting, sound, backstage equipment or other physical properties of the Theatre must be performed by a qualified and approved PAT staff member or approved (and supervised) AVC student.
+40. Changes to house rigging, lighting, sound, backstage equipment or other physical properties of the Theatre must be approved by Technical Director and performed by a qualified PAT staff member or approved (and supervised) AVC student.
 Only qualified and approved staff members may hang lighting, set pieces or anything else that will be flown overhead.
 Only approved staff members or approved (and supervised) AVC students may operate ANY Theatre equipment (fly systems, sound consoles, lighting consoles, personnel lift, etc.).

-41. The producing company will not be allowed to make changes to the stage floor unless pre-approved by the Theatre Management.
+41. The producing company will not be allowed to make changes to the stage floor unless pre-approved by the Technical Director.
 The producing company will be responsible for returning the stage floor to its original condition (with the exception of laying and removing Marley flooring).

-42. Use of flames, smoke effects and pyrotechnics are prohibited unless pre-approved by PAT Management.
+42. Use of flames, smoke effects and pyrotechnics are prohibited unless pre-approved by PAT Management/ Technical Director.
 The producing company will be responsible for any permits, fees and additional personnel needed for pre-approved effects.